Fall of the Western Roman Empire: Rise of Christianity, possible decline of the armed forces

 But the move to Christianity probably had no significant effects on public finances.
 The large temple complexes, with professional full-time priests, festivals, and large numbers of sacrifices (which became free food for the masses), had also been expensive to maintain.
 They had already been negatively impacted by the empire's financial struggles in the third century.
 The numbers of clergy, monks, and nuns increased to perhaps half the size of the actual army, and they have been considered as a drain on limited manpower.

 The numbers and effectiveness of the regular soldiers may have declined during the fourth century.
 Payrolls were inflated, so that pay could be diverted and exemptions from duty sold.
 The soldiers' opportunities for personal extortion were multiplied by residence in cities, while their effectiveness was reduced by concentration on extortion instead of military exercises.
 However, extortion, gross corruption, and occasional ineffectiveness were not new to the Roman army.
 There is no consensus whether its effectiveness significantly declined before 376.
 Ammianus Marcellinus, himself a professional soldier, repeats longstanding observations about the superiority of contemporary Roman armies being due to training and discipline, not to individual size or strength.
+He also accuses Valentinian I of being the first emperor to increase the arrogance of the military, raising their rank and power to excess, severely punishing the minor crimes of the common soldiers, while sparing those of higher rank who felt able to commit shameful and monstrous crimes.
 Despite a possible decrease in the Empire's ability to assemble and supply large armies, Rome maintained an aggressive and potent stance against perceived threats almost to the end of the fourth century.

-313–376: Civil and foreign wars
+313–376: civil and foreign wars

 Constantine settled Franks on the lower left bank of the Rhine.
 Their communities required a line of fortifications to keep them in check, indicating that Rome had lost almost all local control.
 Under Constantius, bandits came to dominate areas such as Isauria, which were well within the empire.
 The tribes of Germania also became more populous and more threatening.
 In Gaul, which did not really recover from the invasions of the third century, there was widespread insecurity and economic decline in the 300s, perhaps worst in Armorica.
 By 350, after decades of pirate attacks, virtually all villas in Armorica were deserted.
-Local use of money ceased about 360.
+Local use of money ceased around 360.
 Repeated attempts to economize on military expenditure included billeting troops in cities, where they could less easily be kept under military discipline and could more easily extort from civilians.
 Except in the rare case of a determined and incorruptible general, these troops proved ineffective in action and dangerous to civilians.
 Frontier troops were often given land rather than pay.
 As they farmed for themselves, their direct costs diminished, but so did their effectiveness, and their pay gave much less stimulus to the frontier economy.
 However, except for the provinces along the lower Rhine, the agricultural economy was generally doing well.